Skip to content

 3. Computer Controlled Cutting

-This week, we’re delving into computer-controlled cutting, an essential part of digital fabrication.
+This week, we’re exploring computer-controlled cutting, an essential part of digital fabrication.
 We’ll explore parametric 3D modeling, laser cutter operation, and vinyl cutting techniques.
 By engaging with these tools, we aim to create and assess parametric construction kits while mastering the principles of computer-controlled cutting.

 Learning Outcomes: